containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-01-kubernetes-multi-tenancy-container-based-architecture/index.md

 ## Conclusion

 This brings us to the end of this blog post.
-We have gone through Kubernetes multi-tenancy & container-based architecture for achieving multi-tenancy.
+We have gone through **Kubernetes multi-tenancy & container-based architecture** for achieving multi-tenancy.
 In addition, there are many third-party libraries available to bridge the multi-tenant apps with Kubernetes.
-This blog post will help you in understanding the concept of multi-tenant container hosts.
+This blog post will help you in understanding the concept of **multi-tenant container hosts**.
 There are other interesting blog posts that you may find in the "See Also" section.

 ## Connect with us